Main content | back to top

 With the cost of rigs and personnel running at tens of thousands of dollars a day, cutting down on drilling time made good commercial sense.
 Before Pearl, the industry considered completing a production well in the North Field in 75 days a good performance.
 Twenty-two wells for Pearl GTL were completed in an average of 45 days.
 The fastest well completion took just 28 days.

 The drilling crew saved a total of more than 600 days of drilling time compared to previous performance when drilling was complete in April 2010, resulting in a savings of $46 million in costs.

 Drilling a well and then getting it ready for production usually happens in two stages: firstly drilling and completing the well, and secondly getting it ready to produce.

-Using SIMOPS techniques, we worked on two wells at the same time — getting one well ready to produce while drilling the next.
-We drilled a total distance of 97 kilometres in the rock below the seabed, constructing wells containing enough steel to build two-and-a-half Eiffel Towers.
+Using SIMOPS techniques, Shell worked on two wells at the same time — getting one well ready to produce while drilling the next.
+The company drilled a total distance of 97 kilometres in the rock below the seabed, constructing wells containing enough steel to build two-and-a-half Eiffel Towers.

 Almost every feature of a conventional rig had to be re-thought to achieve SIMOPS.
 The new design had to accommodate more staff on the main rig, and separate power, air and water supplies.